What are Beta cells?

 - Triglycerides / HDL ratio is a rough indication of Insulin production.
 A ratio of more than 3 indicates excess insulin production and consequent Beta cell fatigue.

-The most agonizing part is that Beta cells get destroyed by the reckless acts of youth but surfaces in the form of not only Diabetes but also as Heart attack, Stroke and even as cancer that appears during the silver years, when we and our families are most vulnerable both financially and physically.
-Thus, preserving the Beta cells is extremely important as they help in keeping the diseases at bay.
+Unfortunately, the Beta cells get destroyed by the reckless acts of youth but surfaces in the form of not only Diabetes but also as Heart attack, Stroke and even as cancer that appears during the silver years.
+This is why preserving the Beta cells is extremely important as they help in keeping the diseases at bay.